CBIIT/cellminercdb/www/files/guide.md

 **Figure 4**: shows correlation results for SLFN11 gene with all other molecular features for all NCI60 datasets sorted by correlation value with gene location and target pathways (annotation field).

 <h2 id="regression">Regression Models</h2>
 The ‘Regression Models’ option (or module) has multiple tabs including Heatmap, Data, Plot, Cross-Validation, Tehnical Details and Partial Correlation (described below), and allows construction and assessment of multivariate linear response prediction models.
 For instance, we can assess prediction of a drug activity based on some genes expression.
-To construct a regression model, you need to specify:
+To construct a regression model, you need to specify the input data in the left side panel.

+<h4 id="inputs2">Input data</h4>

 1. **Cell Line Set** selects the data source.
 The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).
 <br><br>